Spy Kids 2: The Island of Lost Dreams: Plot

-The OSS now has a full child spy section, of which Carmen Cortez and Juni Cortez are now Level 2 agents.
-Although they are the first of the new Spy Kids Division, they face fierce competition from Gary and Gerti Giggles, the children of Donnagon Giggles (the agent whom Carmen and Juni rescued on their first mission).
-Carmen defends Gary, even after the two outperform them on a mission to rescue the president's daughter Alexandra from an out of control theme park ride, straining her relationship with Juni.
+Carmen and Juni Cortez are now full-time agents of the OSS' new Spy Kids Division.
+They face fierce competition from Gary and Gerti, Donnagon Giggles' children.
+After the Giggles siblings outperform them on a mission to rescue the president's daughter Alexandra at Dinky Winks' theme park Troublemakers, Carmen defends Gary, straining her relationship with Juni.

-At the OSS awards banquet, Donnagon hacks into the president's teleprompter, and is named director of the OSS instead of Gregorio Cortez.
-In his acceptance speech, Donnagon announces his two children are being promoted from Level 3 to Level 1.
-However, the adults are rendered unconcious by a group of "Magna Men", who are seeking the "Transmooker", a highly coveted device owned by the president, which can shut off all electronic devices around the world.
-The Spy Kids hold them off but the Magna Men manage to steal the Transmooker after Gary causes Juni to drop it in a scuffle.
-Gary blames Juni for the theft, resulting in him being fired from the OSS.
+At the OSS awards banquet, Donnagon hacks into the president's teleprompter and is named director of the OSS instead of Gregorio Cortez.
+Shortly after, the adults are incapacitated by a group of "Magna Men", who are after the "Transmooker", a device that can shut off all electronic devices.
+Gary causes Juni to drop the Transmooker in a scuffle, allowing the Magna Men to steal it.
+Gary blames Juni for the theft causing Donnagan to fire him from the OSS, much to Gregorio's objection.

-The next morning Carmen hacks into the database, reinstating Juni as an agent and taking the Ukata assignment, a mission originally meant for Gary and Gerti, to recover the stolen Transmooker.
-Using some hints from their former arch-nemesis, Alexander Minion, they follow the trail to a mysterious island where no electronics work.
-Meanwhile, Gary and Gerti are rerouted to the Gobi Desert and while trying to pinpoint their position fall into a pit of camel feces, whereupon they swear revenge.
+The next morning, Carmen hacks into the database, reinstates Juni's agent status, and assigns to them the assignment to recover the Transmooker, which was originally assigned to Gary and Gerti.
+They find a mysterious island where no electronics work.
+Meanwhile, Gary and Gerti are rerouted to the Gobi Desert and while trying to pinpoint their position fall into a pit of camel feces, whereupon they swear revenge on the Cortez's.

-Carmen and Juni manage to reach the island, but realize that none of their gadgets work.
-After falling into a volcano, the two meet Romero, a scientist and sole human inhabitant of the island who has been attempting to create genetically miniaturized animals to sell to kids as "miniature zoos".
-After creating hybrid animals, Romero accidentally poured a growth concoction over them, greatly increasing their size.
-He also reveals that he created the Transmooker device, as a mean of hiding his island from the outside world, meaning that the stolen Transmooker was a prototype and the real one is on the island somewhere.
-Romero fears being eaten, so is unwilling to leave his lab, but shows Carmen and Juni the way to the real Transmooker.
-As both Gregorio and Ingrid are tracking where Juni and Carmen are, they are joined by Ingrid's parents who want to help them find their children.
+Shortly after reaching the island, Carmen and Juni meet Romero, a scientist who attempted to create miniaturized hybrid animals to sell.
+He accidentally doused them with a growth concoction, causing them to increase in size.
+He also reveals that he created the Transmooker to hide his island, meaning that the stolen Transmooker was a prototype and the real one is on the island.
+Too afraid of the large creatures roaming around, Romero shows Carmen and Juni the way to the real Transmooker.

+After being informed of their disappearance, Gregorio and Ingrid begin tracking down Carmen and Juni, joined by Ingrid's parents.